1fadi/scanet/README.md

 `python3 scanet.py --help`

 ## Notes
-works with Python 3.7 or above. this scripts is tested on debian and arch based linux systems and is supposed to work on other distros.
+* works with Python 3.7 or above.
+* this scripts is tested on debian and arch based linux systems and is supposed to also work fine on other distros.